 What Is a Reading Challenge?

 Many of us were introduced to reading challenges through our local libraries during summer vacations, but the importance of these programs goes much deeper than the fun worksheets we remember checking off as kids.
 Reading challenges offer a set of shared goals for a community of readers over a defined period.
 They typically target specific populations – for example, elementary school students in a local school district – and provide goals and incentives to encourage the target audience to track their reading.
-Unlike a reading log, where the focus is on individual growth, reading challenges center on community – often, the challenge goals are collaborative, and include both individual and group milestones.
+Unlike a reading log, which focuses on individual growth, reading challenges center on community – often, the challenge goals are collaborative and include individual and group milestones.
+Reading challenges can include different mediums, including graphic novels, audiobooks, and traditional books.

-Ultimately, the goal of any reading challenge is three-fold: to build a culture of reading in a community, to increase book circulation, and to offer insight into the reading habits of students and library patrons.
-For school administrators and teachers, these insights can provide powerful data to support library funding and to understand how their students measure up to national benchmarks.
+Ultimately, the goal of any reading challenge is threefold: to build a culture of reading in a community, increase book circulation, and offer insight into the reading habits of students and library patrons.
+For school administrators and teachers, these insights can provide powerful data to support library funding and understand how their students measure up to national benchmarks.

 Choosing Your Reading Mission

-Today, reading challenges often focus on encouraging students to move out of their reading “comfort zones” to sample diverse authors or themes.
+Today, reading challenges often focus on encouraging students to move out of their reading “comfort zones” to sample diverse authors, titles, and themes.
 To that end, Beanstack has developed reading competitions for observances like Martin Luther King Jr. Day and Women's History Month.
-Unlike summer reading challenges, where the focus is on fighting the summer slide, themed reading challenges encourage participants to consider new ideas and experiences and engage in community dialogue.
+Unlike summer reading challenges, where the focus is on fighting the summer slide, themed reading challenges encourage participants to consider new ideas and experiences and engage in community dialogue, regardless of the genre category.

 If you’re creating a reading challenge, remember that it can be as specific or sweeping as you like, but it should have a defined start and end date, an attainable yet optimistic goal, and clear milestones for readers to measure their progress.
 For instance, you could also run a longer reading competition for schools during other times of the year, such as with a winter reading challenge.

-Reading Challenges Move From Paper to Digital Reading Logs
+Reading Challenges Move From Paper Logs to Digital Reading Logs

-Reading challenges work on the principle that the more students practice reading, the more likely they are to reach national benchmarks – and incentivizing students makes it all the more likely.
-Today, technology has allowed reading programs to move online, making it easier for parents to get involved, for students to connect with one another, and for educators to track progress through reading goals.
+Reading challenges work on the principle that the more students practice reading, the more likely they are to reach national benchmarks—and incentivizing students makes it all the more likely.
+Today, technology has allowed reading programs to move online, leaving behind paper tracking sheets and making it easier for parents to get involved, students to connect with one another, and educators to track progress through reading goals.

-Broward County Public Schools (BCPS) in Broward County Florida is a case in point.
-Instructional Facilitator Lourdes Meyer and Curriculum Supervisors Neena Grosvenor and Lynne Oakvick had developed an ongoing paper reading program, Read Across Broward, to support literacy across the district.
-But after studying reading proficiency among the district’s third graders, the team realized that their existing program wasn’t providing the support their students needed to thrive.
+Broward County Public Schools (BCPS) in Broward County, Florida, is a case in point.
+Instructional Facilitator Lourdes Meyer and Curriculum Supervisors Neena Grosvenor and Lynne Oakvick developed an ongoing paper reading program, Read Across Broward, to support literacy across the district.
+However, after studying reading proficiency among the district’s third graders, the team realized that their existing program wasn’t providing the support their students needed to thrive.
 They started a coalition called the Broward Campaign for Grade-Level Reading and made it their mission to find innovative solutions to increase participation in their independent reading program.
 Beanstack’s digital app was the solution they were searching for.

-Using Beanstack, BCPS ditched their clunky paper-based program, moving Read Across Broward into the digital realm.
-To make sure teachers and librarians felt supported, the team organized an official Beanstack launch, which included technical training and insight on Beanstack’s data analytics platform.
+Using Beanstack, BCPS ditched its cumbersome paper-based program, moving Read Across Broward into the digital realm.
+To ensure teachers and librarians felt supported, the team organized an official Beanstack launch, including technical training and insight into Beanstack’s data analytics platform.

-The program was wildly successful, with more than 350,000 books logged from August 2018 to March 2019.
-At the top performing elementary schools, as many as 92% of students are now using Beanstack.
-As they move forward, BCPS is looking to take the ongoing excitement about Beanstack and use it to support other school-created challenges, including a Minutes Read challenge and Makerspace challenges.
+The program was wildly successful, with more than 350,000 books logged in seven months.
+At the top-performing elementary schools, as many as 92% of students are now using Beanstack.
+As they move forward, BCPS is looking to use the ongoing excitement about Beanstack to support other school-created challenges, including a Minutes Read challenge and Makerspace challenges.

 Using Data to Understand Your Readers